-Overall this water bottle is pretty durable, but there is a danger of puncturing the softer silicone sides during hiking and camping activities, so care should be taken.
+Overall this water bottle is pretty durable, but there is a danger of cracking the insulation during hiking and camping activities, so care should be taken to not drop it.
 However, with most normal use, this water bottle should last a fairly long time.

 - Designed for both warm and cold beverages